Pratyuxh/Pratyuxh.github.io/about.md

 </p>

 <p>
-Pratyush is a highly innovative and results-oriented professional with 6+ years of experience in Full Stack Development.
+Pratyush is a highly innovative and results-oriented professional with 6+ years of experience in IT Industry.
 With proven expertise in the areas of software design, development with a deep understanding of hardware integration and software intricacies he holds an excellent leadership record, robust organizational skills, multi-tasking abilities, and effective inter-personal skills.
 </p>